As the saying goes… what goes up, must come down.

 Average: | 1.88% |

-In many cases, your repayments will likely automatically get reset downwards.
+In many cases, yes.
+Your repayments will likely automatically get reset downwards.
 The reason?
 Banks can benefit.
 In a nutshell, your repayments dropping to their minimum typically means you pay more interest over the life of your loan (cheeky).

-Is there anything I can do in the meantime?
+Is there anything else I can do while I wait?

 Chat with a Finspo home loan expert today.